 The Next Generation of Dementia Carers Weapon of Choice perhaps?

+The power of music is undeniable, from the first notes we hear as children music stirs emotions in all of us.
 Playlist for Life was founded by broadcaster Sally Magnusson.
 After her mother Mamie’s death, Sally wrote her best-selling memoir Where Memories Go: why dementia changes everything.

 In her research, she learned that this power of ‘Personal Music’ is a recognised phenomenon backed up by decades of research but was still not widely shared with families in the UK.